a0x8o/flink/docs/ops/config.md

 - `blob.storage.directory`: Directory for storing blobs (such as user JARs) on the TaskManagers.

-- `blob.service.cleanup.interval`: Cleanup interval (in seconds) of the blob caches (DEFAULT: 1 hour).
+- `blob.service.cleanup.interval`: Cleanup interval (in seconds) of transient blobs at server and caches as well as permanent blobs at the caches (DEFAULT: 1 hour).
-Whenever a job is not referenced at the cache anymore, we set a TTL and let the periodic cleanup task (executed every `blob.service.cleanup.interval` seconds) remove its blob files after this TTL has passed.
+Whenever a job is not referenced at the cache anymore, we set a TTL for its permanent blob files and let the periodic cleanup task (executed every `blob.service.cleanup.interval` seconds) remove them after this TTL has passed.
+We do the same for transient blob files at both server and caches but immediately after accessing them, i.e. an put or get operation.
-This means that a blob will be retained at most <tt>2 * `blob.service.cleanup.interval`</tt> seconds after not being referenced anymore.
-Therefore, a recovery still has the chance to use existing files rather than to download them again.
+This means that a blob will be retained at most <tt>2 * `blob.service.cleanup.interval`</tt> seconds after not being referenced anymore (permanent blobs) or their last access (transient blobs).
+For permanent blobs, this means that a recovery still has the chance to use existing files rather downloading them again.

 - `blob.server.port`: Port definition for the blob server (serving user JARs) on the TaskManagers.
 By default the port is set to 0, which means that the operating system is picking an ephemeral port.
 Flink also accepts a list of ports ("50100,50101"), ranges ("50100-50200") or a combination of both.
 It is recommended to set a range of ports to avoid collisions when multiple JobManagers are running on the same machine.